 Latest news from Big Barn and our producers.

-Dairy is one of our most important food groups and also one of our most versatile.
-It participates in so many recipes disguised as cheese, milk, cream and butter bringing life to our tables three (or more) times a day.
+Dairy is one of our most important food groups as well as one of our most versatile.
+It is in so many recipes disguised as cheese, milk, cream and butter and brings to life so many meals.
 It’s good for us and tastes fantastic regardless of what form it takes.

 Here are some fun dairy facts: